 Where We Go

-On our award winning Dublin Walking Tour, Dublin Tasting Trail, we visit a range of bakeries, food halls, street markets, cheesemongers, delicatessens and other speciality shops.
-You’ll meet artisans whose families have traded for generations producing great food as well as new arrivals to the food scene bringing new international tastes and food ideas to the Irish table.
-And you will taste Irish produce served in both traditional and contemporary styles.
+On our award winning Dublin Tasting Walk, we visit a range of bakeries, food halls, street markets, cheesemongers, delicatessens and other speciality shops.
+You’ll meet those that have traded for generations producing great food as well as new arrivals to the food scene, bringing new international and contemporary tastes to the Irish table using great Irish produce.

 As you enjoy the food, you’ll also learn a little about the culture and history of each neighbourhood.
-Those familiar with the city will be amazed to discover food outlets and tasty surprised they never knew existed and visitors will leave with an insider and up to date knowledge of the best of what is happening food-wise in Ireland.
+Those familiar with the city will be amazed to discover food outlets and tasty surprises they never knew existed and visitors will leave with an up-to-date insider knowledge of the best of what is happening food-wise in Ireland.

-Our gentle 2.5 hour culinary walk has lots of stops with frequent, generous tastings along the way.
-We point out good places for lunch, dinner or a pint, though after all the tastings you won’t need lunch for a little while after this tour.
+Our gentle 2.5- 3 hour culinary walk has lots of stops with frequent, generous tastings along the way.
+We point out good places for lunch, dinner or a pint later.

 We cater for vegetarians and all other dietary requirements.
 Please let us know in advance.

 TripAdvisor Certificate of Excellence

 We are proud winners of the TripAdvisor Certificate of Excellence 2016, the TripAdvisor Certificate of Excellence 2015 and the TripAdvisor Certificate of Excellence 2014.
 Certificates of Excellence are awarded to the 10% top performing businesses worldwide on TripAdvisor.